popoveugene/qubership-envgene/docs/calculator-cli.md

 This context is formed as a result of merging parameters defined in the `technicalConfigurationParameters` sections of the `Tenant`, `Cloud`, `Namespace`, `Application` Environment Instance objects.

-For each namespace/deploy postfix, the context contains two files:
+For each namespace, the context contains two files:

 ##### \[Version 2.0][Runtime Parameter Context] `parameters.yaml`